TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 > *Interesting.
 What do we need to configure? :smile:*

 We all know the [Imgur](https://imgur.com/) site (if not, then just visit).
 It has an [API](https://api.imgur.com/).
-Let's imagine that we decided to write the CLI tool that helps us to work with the *Imgur* site using its API.
+Let's imagine we decided to write a CLI tool to help us work with the *Imgur* site using its API.
 So, now we need to design the tool interface.
 We do not plan to cover the whole API.
 Just downloading and uploading.
 A quick draft configuration:

 ```rust
 #[derive(Debug, Clone, Subcommand)]